jasonbellamy/graphql-guide/source/queries.md

 <h2 id="execution">Executing Queries</h2>

-When thinking about GraphQL queries, it's useful to keep in mind, at least abstractly, how they are evaluated by the server that is servicing the documents.
+When thinking about GraphQL queries, it's useful to keep in mind, at least abstractly, how they are evaluated by the server that is servicing the queries.
 Although the details of exactly how it works differs by [implementation](servers.html), the basic approach of resolving queries is dictated by the specification.

 <h3 id="network-layer">Network Layer</h3>

 Although it's not strictly part of the GraphQL spec, typically what happens when a query is made is that request is made over some kind of network connection, usually HTTP (although when dealing with [subscriptions](subscriptions), different, bidirectional transports may be involved).

-An app's user interface will kick off a query on a GraphQL client, which will construct a [GraphQL Query Document](#documents) and make a request to the server's GraphQL endpoint.
+An app's user interface will kick off a query on a GraphQL client, which will construct a [GraphQL operation](#operations) and make a request to the server's GraphQL endpoint.
 The server will take that request, resolve it, and then return the data on the response to the request.
 Most implementations currently use the JSON format for that response, which is why use that in our examples, although that is by no means required.

 <h3 id="query-resolution">Query Resolution</h3>

-When the server receives the document, it executes the separate queries contained within in.
+When the server receives the operation, it executes the separate queries contained within in.
 Queries can be executed in any order or in parallel, but mutations must be executed serially.

 To execute a query, a server must recursively *resolve* each field of each object.
 When you write a schema, you provide a set of *resolvers* alongside your type definitions.
 Those resolvers codify how to fetch the value for any given field of a type.